dgaydukov/cert-aws/sa/files/sa.md

 ###### What is DevOps
 DevOps is implementation of agile to ops team.
 Before agile developers write code and throw it to ops team.
 After agile developers started to make more changes, but ops still take a lot of time to go to prod.
-Here come agile for operations, which become DevOps.
 Basic concepts of DevOps are:
 * Infrastructure as code (TerraForm or CloudFormation) - treat infrastructure the same way developers treat code
 * ci/cd pipeline (Jenkins or CodeCommit/CodeBuild/CodeDeploy/CodePipeline) - enable the automated deployment of production-ready application code.
 Continuous deployment is continuous delivery that deploys to production (delivery more general term, refer to any deployment).
 * Automation (Elastic Beanstalk/OpsWorks) - setup, configuration, deployment, and support of infrastructure and the applications that run on it
 * Monitoring (CloudWatch/CloudTrail)
-* Security (IAM)
+* Security (IAM/KMS)
-Dev side of DevOps is responsible for:
-* code building
-* code coverage
-* unit testing
-* packaging
-* deployment
-Ops side of DevOps is responsible for:
+Dev side of DevOps is responsible for: code building/code coverage/unit testing/packaging/deployment Ops side of DevOps is responsible for: provisioning/configuration/orchestration/deployment
-* provisioning
-* configuration
-* orchestration
-* deployment

 ###### AWS Tagging
-Tags - metadata that describes resources, a simple key-value pair (value can be empty), that used for:
+Tags - metadata that describes resources, a simple key-value pair (value can be empty), used for:
 * organize/search/filter your resources by tags
 * cost allocation (cost explorer can use tags to break down costs by tags)
 * automation (start/stop dev env during non-business hours to reduce costs)
 * iam supports tag-based conditions
 Tags should be used consistently, otherwise there is no point.
-Default tag `Name` should be used for every resource for easier cost balance calculation
+Default tag `Name` should be used for every resource for easier cost balance calculation (you can activate it under `Cost allocation tags`)

 ###### AWS LoadBalancer vs App LoadBalancer
 ELB (Elastic Load Balancer) - aws load balancer that includes 3 types
 * ALB (Application Load Balancer) - used for http/https request
-* NLB (Network Load Balancer) - used for any tcp request
+* NLB (Network Load Balancer) - used for any tcp request, works on network layer
-* CLB (Classic Load Balancer) - old lb, now mostly outdated App loadbalancer (in our case spring app) - is EC2 instance with Eureka (Service Discovery) + Ribbon (Load Balancer) - a separate spring app that discovers all instances and allows you to use human readable names instead of urls.
+* CLB (Classic Load Balancer) - old lb, now mostly outdated App loadbalancer (in our case spring app) - is EC2 instance with Eureka (Service Discovery) + Ribbon (Load Balancer) - a separate spring app, that discovers all instances and allows you to use human readable names instead of urls.
 There are 2 types of proxy
 * forward proxy - sits in front of client and redirect client's request to server, yet client can still directly connect to server.
 Use cases:
     * protect identity/privacy